resorath/mz-mindbody-api/readme.txt

 4. Admin Page

 == Changelog ==

+= 2.2.4 =
+* Remove jquery version 2 so we stop breaking themes
+* Add shortcode option to display registrants for classes

+= 2.2.3 =
+* I forget

+= 2.2.2 =
+* Using bootstrap gallery to optionally display staff page as gallery
+* Hopefully adding the new CSS won't cause theme conflicts.

+= 2.2.0 =
+* Refactor with more OOP approach
+* Could be further refactored.
+* Fix error with events display

 = 2.1.0 =
 * Can display multiple locations on same calendar with select to filter.
 Shortcode